parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.MaxIter 100

-This value gives the relative tolerance for the linear solve algorithm.
+*double* **Solver.RelTol** 1.0 This value gives the relative tolerance for the linear solve algorithm.
-Example Useage:

 .. container:: list